-ECHO 2361

-Clinical - Echocardiography I
+DSAE 2361 Clinical - DMST, Echocardiography I (3 Credits)

 The purpose of this course is to provide education, training, work-based experience and direct patient care, generally at a clinical site.
 This will include instruction, supervision, and evaluation of students in the field of echocardiography.
-Emphasis will be on gaining hands-on experience to develop scanning ability.
-(12 clinical hours/week) Prerequisites: ECHO 1360, 1170, DMSO 1371; Corequisite: ECHO 2370
+Emphasis will be on gaining hands-on experience to develop scanning ability for the evaluation of the normal adult echocardiogram utilizing a standard scan protocol.
+(12 clinical hours per week)